 Guidance services are available for every student in the school.
 These services include assistance with home, school and/or social concerns, or any question the student may feel he/she would like to discuss with his/her counselor.
-Students wishing to visit the counselor should see the counselor for an appointment.

-School Counselor IS: Kate Slavett 518 681 4430
+School Counselor KC/PS: Jenna Middleton 518 681 2699